-In December we celebrated our wedding anniversary with a three night trip to Venice.
-Athol had never been and I had been there once in January 1991 as a backpacker.
-Back then, travelling on my own, I had two overriding impressions of the city: one, it was unlike any place I’d ever seen – wholly fascinating – I mean, how does an entire city manage to exist on water?
+Athol had never been to Venice but I had been there once in January 1991 as a backpacker.
+Back when travelling on my own, I had two overriding impressions of the city: one, it was unlike any place I’d ever seen – wholly fascinating – I mean, how does an entire city manage to exist on water?
 And two: a sense of loneliness that I was travelling alone and wasn’t sharing this remarkable place with anyone I loved.

 Only in my craziest imaginings would I have pictured myself walking back over those same bridges 28 years, one husband and four half-reared children later!

 After finding friends to take care of our kids as well as the dogs while we were away we jetted out of Dublin extremely early on a Friday and landed in Traviso airport late morning.

 I didn’t remember how close Venice is to the Alps.
 The last time I was there, I travelled to Italy by train from Switzerland via a tunnel underneath the mountains and once I had arrived at the Venice station I was unable to look back to see them, and was even unaware they were still on the horizon.
 Once you’re in Venice, you’re drawn in by the sheer amazement.

 This time, however I had a full and mesmerising view of the Alps from the air.

 It was a clear blue morning so we were treated to a perfect panorama of the mountains – I was captivated at the scale of them, it took us near on half an hour to fly across.
 Being early winter the Northern peaks were covered in snow but the closer we got to Venice the greener they became.
 We flew low enough to catch glimpses of ski resorts and Alpine villages – now added to my ever expanding travel bucket list.